retifrav/rclone-rc-web-gui/README.md

 The GUI URL will be auto-openned in your web-browser with prepended `gui:AUTO-GENERATED-PASSWORD@` for passing through initial authentication prompt, but if you'll stop `rclone rcd` and launch it again, chances are that your browser (*Firefox in my case*) will still show the authentication prompt, despite having `gui:AUTO-GENERATED-PASSWORD@` in the URL.

-In case of launching it on a remote server, you obviously won't get a web-browser auto-openned with provided credentials, so add `--rc-web-gui-no-open-browser` to the CLI, and then it will print the URL with credentials to the `stdout`.
+In case of launching it on a remote server, you obviously won't get a web-browser auto-openned with provided credentials, so replace `--rc-web-gui` with `--rc-web-gui-no-open-browser` in the CLI, and then it will print the URL with credentials to the `stdout`.

 If you'd like to set your own username/password, then you need to explicitly set `--rc-user`/`--rc-pass` and edit `settings.js` in the `rclone`'s cache directory (*on Mac OS it would be here: `~/Library/Caches/rclone/webgui/current/build/js/settings.js`*).
 But of course those values will be overwritten on the next GUI update.